getodk/docs/odk1-src/collect-offline-maps.rst

 Getting map tilesets
 -------------------------
+For non-commercial community mapping activities, `Mapbox <https://www.mapbox.com/maps/>`_ can arrange for offline MBTiles, including processed streets, satellite, and custom data.
+Contact community[at]mapbox.com for offline Terms of Service exemptions and to receive technical guidance.

 `OpenMapTiles <https://openmaptiles.org/>`_ hosts many free map tile files that can be used in Collect.

 To create MBTiles files, use one of the `compatible applications <https://github.com/mapbox/mbtiles-spec/wiki/Implementations#applications>`_ .
 Commonly used free software packages are `TileMill <https://tilemill-project.github.io/tilemill/>`_ and `QGIS <https://qgis.org/en/site/>`_ with the `QTiles plugin <https://github.com/nextgis/QTiles#qtiles>`_.